Q: I have received ACC funding in the past. Am I eligible to reapply?

 The individual application form should be used for proposals requesting support for one or two individuals.
 If funding is sought for more than two individuals, the application will be reviewed as a project grant in the Organization and Project Grant category.
 Nonprofit status or fiscal sponsorship is required for this category.

 Q: What is the average grant award or the range of funding available?

 There is no fixed range for individual grants.
 Because some destination countries are more expensive than others, and grants vary greatly in the duration of travel supported, amounts also vary accordingly.
-Organization and project grants generally do not exceed $10,000.
+Organization and project grants are generally modest in size.

 Q: Will ACC support 100% of a project budget?

 For the New York Fellowship Program, a standard budget calculation is used that is intended to cover all expenses.
 For other grants, ACC generally tries to commit enough funding that a project can take place, though grant awards may be lower than the amount requested.
 Apart from the New York Fellowship Program, candidates applying for travel longer than 4 months are advised to seek additional sources of support.

 Q: If I request a smaller amount of funding, am I more likely to get a grant?

 If the submitted budget is too small for the scope of the project described, it might appear that you have not done enough research and are not qualified to carry out the project.
 Your budget should be a realistic estimate of the project costs based on research and your best judgement.
 If your application is successful, ACC staff may advise you on the final budget or apply standard formulas.

 Q: My question hasn’t been answered here.
 How can I contact ACC with specific questions about the application or my proposal?

 Contact information for ACC’s five offices can be found on the contact page.